powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

 logger.writeCsv(networkOutputDir.resolve("mapping.log"));
 ```

- ## Going further : Output networks
+## Output new networks

-You can use another type of mapping observer to export the network in addition to the equipments mapped values.
+You can use another type of mapping observer to export the network in addition to the equipments' mapped values.

 We will export to a `network.xml` file in the country output directory.
 Both equipments values export and network export will be performed at the same time.